patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

 - Updated `MastheadBrand` to only be an anchor if an `href` is specified, otherwise it will be a `span`.
-Explicitly declared `component` properties will remain unchanged, but if it is not specified a default will be added [(#8655)](https://github.com/patternfly/patternfly-react/pull/8655)
+Explicitly declared `component` properties will remain unchanged, but undeclared properties will have a default added [(#8655)](https://github.com/patternfly/patternfly-react/pull/8655)

     Previous implementation: